Can you really use BCAAs for recovery?

-Let’s take a look at the science of BCAAs for recovery and how you can use them to boost your results.
+Let’s take a look at the science and how you can use them to boost your results.

 The branched-chain amino acids leucine, isoleucine, and valine are famously used as an intra-workout supplement, helping to boost energy and performance while alleviating fatigue.

 The benefits of BCAAs continue as you walk out of the weight room as studies have found the supplement to be ideal for recovery.

 In this article we’re going to look at:

 BCAAs are the building blocks of muscle tissue, making them an ideal nutrient source for recovery after a tough workout or athletic event.